dimon5360/dimon5360/README.md

 - 👋 Hi, I’m @dimon5360
-- 👀 I’m interested in programming on C++ and somtimes on another languages.
+- 👀 I’m interested in programming on C++ and sometimes on another languages.
 - 🌱 I’m currently learning best practices of development backend on C++.

 <!---